calvintychan/bootstrap4-snippets/README.md

 ```

 # Change Log
-* 0.2.2 - Fixed the leading `.` in some of the cson files which prevent snippets to load properly
+* 0.2.2 - Fixed the missing leading `.` error in some of the files which prevent snippets to load properly

 # Contributing
 1. Fork it!